 If necessary, the terms of a divorce can be negotiated in mediation, in the collaborative law process, or using traditional solicitor-to-solicitor negotiation techniques.

 Please download our information sheet if you would like more details about what is involved in obtaining a divorce.
-Alternatively, you can call Gail, Sue, Adam, Simon or Tricia on 01223 443333 for a confidential initial discussion.
+Alternatively, you can call Gail, Sue, Adam, Jeremy, Simon, or Tricia on 01223 443333 for a confidential initial discussion.